 It is central to knowledge base construction and also useful for joint inference with other NLP components.

-We also present the Wikilinks dataset comprising of 40 million mentions over 3 million entities, gathered using this method.
+We also present the Wikilinks dataset comprising 40 million mentions over 3 million entities, gathered using this method.
 Our method is based on finding hyperlinks to Wikipedia from a web crawl and using anchor text as mentions.
-In addition to providing large-scale labeled data without human effort, we are able to include many styles of text beyond newswire and many entity types beyond people.
+In addition to providing large-scale labeled data without human effort, we can include many text styles beyond newswire and many entity types beyond people.